Sidra-Tul-Muntaha-Ghouri/GRIP_Internship_Projects/Task 01/README.md

 In preparation for modeling, I divided the dataset into training and testing sets.
 This segregation ensured the accuracy of our predictive model.

 ### Step 5: Linear Regression Model
 A Linear Regression model was employed to predict student scores based on study hours.
-We extracted essential model parameters, including coefficients and the intercept.
+I extracted essential model parameters, including coefficients and the intercept.

 ### Step 6: Result Visualization
 To gauge the model's performance, I compared its predictions to the actual scores.
 Visualizations, including scatter plots and a regression line, provided a clear picture of the model's effectiveness.